THEWHITEBOY503/cFTPservices/README.md

 ![Image](https://death.is-for.me/i/klxp.gif)

-**ATTENTION: cFTP Services is currently experiancing an outage due to a server failure.
-This outage is indefinate, but I predict it might take a month or 2 to fix.
+**ATTENTION: cFTP Services is currently experiencing an outage due to a server failure.
+This outage is indefinite, but I predict it might take a month or 2 to fix.
 REMAIN CALM, NOTHING WILL BE DELETED.**

 - [What is cFTP services?](https://thewhiteboy503.github.io/cFTPservices/#what-is-cftp-services)
 - [The cFTP services Discord](https://thewhiteboy503.github.io/cFTPservices/#the-cftp-services-discord)